Reflecting Upon Irreducible Mind

 post)

-I agree with the idea that the brain, somehow,
+I agree with the idea that the brain,

-(that is, affecting the brain, etc), I cannot see a way.
+affecting matter (that is, affecting the brain, etc), I cannot see a

+way.
 It may be so.
 But I can't see how.
 Presently, I think it cannot.
-But I may be wrong...

-(in this, I am rather similar to an epiphenomenalist, though perhaps not
+But I may be wrong... (in this, I am rather similar to an epiphenomenalist,

-exactly this).
+though perhaps not exactly this).

-5)Hence, consciousness is, somehow, limited/transmitted by the brain.
+5)Hence, consciousness is, somehow, limited/transmitted by the

-if He exists and related problems; these are another whole questions)
+with God if He exists and related problems; these are another whole questions)

-I agree that the transmission is the best
+I agree that the transmission is the

-we have thus far as a theory for consciousness.
+best we have thus far as a theory for consciousness.

 The questions are not really rhetorical.
-For some of them,
+For some of

-some of them have indeed been discussed to some satisfatory introductory
+of fact some of them have indeed been discussed to some satisfatory introductory

 level.
 Further, the discussion of these questions would not necessarily

 make the filter theory more bizarre.
-Actually it would most likely make it
+Actually it would most likely make

-less bizarre
+it less bizarre

-I agree that Julio's questions aren't only rhetorical, they point
+I agree that Julio's questions aren't only rhetorical, they

-any current level of discussion about them is necessarily introductory
+and any current level of discussion about them is necessarily introductory

 and tentative.

-I agree that I have been kind of hard with
+I agree that I have been kind of hard

-seen in this book was a more comprehensive treatment of the theoretical
+to have seen in this book was a more comprehensive treatment of the theoretical

 issue.
 That is, not necessarily more answers, but rather more questions.